Brekalo/Google-Capstone-Project-Analyzing-Cyclistic-Bike-Share-Data-with-Data-Analytics/README.md

 <details><summary>View Code</summary>

    ```
-   # Load the tidyverse package for potential extended data manipulation
+   # Load the tidyverse package
    library(tidyverse)

    # Calculate the number of unique starting stations in the dataset